kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 Starting release cycle v1.16, branch management will take on duties from the Test Infra lead.
 Since the role was dissolved at the end of cycle v1.15.
 This section describes the added responsibility that branch management will partake:

-Between the Code Freeze and lifting Code Freeze (or Code Thaw) period, merging new code is restricted (focus is on fixing existing code and getting green test builds on Testgrid) and is implemented by a combination of prow plugins config, submit-queue config, and [tide].
+Between the Code Freeze and lifting Code Freeze (or Code Thaw) period, merging new code is restricted (focus is on fixing existing code and getting green test builds on Testgrid) and is implemented by config changes for [tide].
 The `master` and current release cycle branch i.e. release-x.y are the only branches affected during this period.

 Code freeze initiates additional merge requirements, while Code thaw marks the switch back to the development phase.
 Look at the [release cycle timeline](https://github.com/kubernetes/sig-release/tree/master/releases) for the exact dates for code freeze and code thaw.
 Usually the the date for code thaw is flexible depending on pending PRs.